maagi/imagine-focalresizer/README.md

 A tool for [Imagine Image manipulation library](http://imagine.readthedocs.org/) for PHP to resize its image instances using a central "focal point".
 The image will always be cropped so that the focal point remains within the resized image.
 This allows to create versions for different screen sizes while maintaining a "responsive crop".

-The focal point defined by x and y coordinates ranging from the left top corner (-1,-1) to the right bottom corner (1,1).
+The focal point defined by x and y coordinates ranging from the left top corner (-1,1) to the right bottom corner (1,-1).
 The center of the image is at (0,0).

+**Note:** The y-axis has been flipped in version 0.2.0 so that the top edge is at 1 and bottom edge at -1.

 The idea comes from Jono Menz's jQuery FocusPoint plugin.
 Its [documentation](https://github.com/jonom/jquery-focuspoint) illustrates how the approach works.